rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 </table>
 </div>

 Some operations between tensors are defined, whereas other are not.
 While the tensors might be the words and letters of fluid mechanics, the operations are the sentence structure, grammar, spelling, and punctuation.
 An important set of operations involves a tensor and the $\nabla$ operator.
-If we take the *divergence* of a tensor, we *reduce it's rank by 1*.
-If we take the gradient of a tensor, we *increase it's rank by 1*.
-For example, the gradient of a scalar is a vector - it's a vector who's magnitude indicates the rate of change, and the components of the vector indicates the amount of change along each coordinate axis.
+If we take the *divergence* of a tensor, we *reduce its rank by 1*.
+If we take the gradient of a tensor, we *increase its rank by 1*.
+For example, the gradient of a scalar is a vector - its a vector who's magnitude indicates the rate of change, and the components of the vector indicates the amount of change along each coordinate axis.
 The *divergence* of rank 0 tensor (scalar) is not defined.
 The rank of a scalar can't be reduced anymore - we can't have a rank -1 tensor.

 <div style="display: flex; align-items: center; margin-bottom: 40px;">
 <div style="flex: 0 0 200px; text-align: center;">